farrell0/MongoDB-Developers-Notebook/2016/README.md

 2016 May - -

+>Customer:
 >I inherited a MongoDB database server with 60 collections and 100 or so indexes.
 >The business users are complaining about slow report completion times.
 What can
 >I do to improve performance ?
+>
+>Daniel:
+>In this document we do a full primer on query optimizers, index negation, and
+>more for mongoDB and other relational database servers.
 >
 >[Download here](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/articles/MDB_DN_2016_05_IndexTuning.pdf)
 >